SebastienFrancois/AlgoTypescript/README.md

 **How to participate?**

-- clone this repo
+- clone this repo x
-- install npm dependencies `npm i`
+- install npm dependencies `npm i` x
 - run it! `npm start`

 **And then, try to solve some algos:**